torypayne/session_lesson/README.md

         password = request.form.get("password")

         if model.authenticate(username, password):
-            flash('message') = "User authenticated!"
+            flash("User authenticated")
         else:
-            flash('message') = "Password incorrect, there may be a ferret stampede in progress!"
+            flash("Password incorrect, there may be a ferret stampede in progress!")

         return redirect(url_for("index"))